ronnydeng67/TechGurus/README.md

 - User able to sign in/sign out account
 - User able to add items to cart
 - User able to edit item quantity and remove items from cart
+- User able to checkout items in the cart
+- User able to search items based on key word
+- User able to leave, edit, and delete reviews

 Modal is implemented for users to choose if they want to sign up accounts or sign in with their existing accounts.
 BestBuy is actually using this same modal to prompt users for their account management